FIVE JEWELS OF WISDOM

 this law is part of most philosophies and cultures, its practical implications

-are seldom considered.
+in our lives are seldom considered.

-powerful force of transformation, a jewel of cleansing in one's life.
+can it become a jewel of cleansing in one's life.

 Many people wonder how they can advance spiritually.
 Everyone can

-that karma is a reality in everyone's life.
-If you can live with the awareness
+everyone's life.
+If you can live with the awareness of karma, then the process

-of karma, then the process of cleansing will naturally occur.
-This is part of
+of cleansing will naturally occur.
+This is part of the spiritual path that

-the spiritual path that everyone can actively work on, irrespective of who or
+everyone can actively work on, irrespective of who or what you are.

-So what is this truth, this dynamic jewel of cleansing?
 It is simply this.
 Every thought we think, every word we speak, and

 every deed we do (good, bad and indifferent) will return to us in some form or